Pifilca

 The Pifilca or Pivilca (Mapudungun language: onomatopoeia of its sound) is an aerophone of the flute family, a ductless flute, similar to a whistle.
 It is a typical instrument of the Mapuche people, and it is spread from central Chile to the Argentine provinces of Río Negro and Neuquén in Patagonia.

 Description

-It is an aerophone made of wood or stone, between 30 and 40 centimeters long.
+It is an aerophone made of wood or stone, between 30 and 40 centimetres (12 - 16 inches) long.
 It is similar to a flute, in that it has a tube running the length of the instrument.
 However, unlike the other flutes), it has a single opening, where the hole was drilled.
 The musician has no holes to open and close to change notes.